Library policies are designed to promote an appropriate

 authorized by the Dean's Office.

-PAGING, MESSAGES: The Library cannot page people and does not take
+PAGING, MESSAGES: The Library cannot page people and does not take messages for users.

 CHILDREN should not be left unattended.